 - Database – Your WordPress Database contain posts, comments, users settings.

-For a complete backup of any WordPress blog, you have to take backup of both files (files and database) and you can take backup of website from cPanel backup wizard, using a plugin and manual methods.
+For a complete backup of any WordPress blog, you have to take backup of both files (files and database) and you can to take backup of WordPress site from cPanel or using a plugin.
+But here we use a manual method to Backup WordPress site.

 Taking a manually backup of WordPress blog is very easy and it is also very easy to restore your WordPress blog from that backup.